 Don’t get me wrong, I don’t hate them.

-As for scones (scones – biscuits, same thing really, though I always see scones as the biscuit dough you add dried fruit and/or nuts to and cut into triangles), unless they’re loaded with gooey cheese, or anything that detracts from the crumbly, pasty feel, I usually pass, unless I have a ‘bready‘ carb craving and a scone is pretty much my only choice.
+As for scones (scones – biscuits, same thing really, although I always see scones as the biscuit’s sweet counterpart), unless they’re loaded with gooey cheese or anything that detracts from the crumbly, pasty feel, I refrain, unless I have a ‘bready‘ carb craving and a scone is pretty much my only choice.

 All in all, it’s a texture thing, not a flavor thing.